madslundt/ReactHooksvsClasses/README.md

 One of the problems React hooks tries to resolve is that it's quite difficult to reuse stateful logic between components.
 This was earlier tried to resolve by using Higher-Order Component and Render Props.
 The problem with this approach is that it requires you to restructure your components when you use them.

-With React hooks it is possible to extract stateful logic from a component so it can be reused and event tested independently.
+With React hooks it is possible to extract stateful logic from a component so it can be reused and tested independently.
 This allows you to reuse stateful logic without changing the components hierarchy.

-Another problem React hooks tries to resolve is breaking complex components into more components.
+Another problem React hooks tries to resolve this by having the possibility to break components into more simple components by separating complexity.

 ## Higher-Order Component